wyplay/pytracemalloc/README.rst

  - the top uses colors and displays also the memory usage of the process
  - add DisplayUncollectable class
  - add get_process_memory() function
+ - Support collecting arbitrary user data using a callback: Snapshot.create(), DisplayTop() and TakeSnapshot() have has an optional user_data_callback parameter/attribute
  - display the name of the previous snapshot when comparing snapshots
  - add --color and --no-color command line options
  - --include and --exclude command line options can now be specified multiple